T-vK/tvoip/README.md

 # Terminal-based P2P VoIP communication

-## This is a work-in-progress.
-It is not functional as of now.
+## This is still a work in progress.
+It should basically work on Linux.
+I have not been able to fully test it yet, though.

 - [x] Get a microphone input stream
 - [x] Get a custom version of the `speaker` module which allows specifiying the output device. ([See here](https://github.com/T-vK/node-speaker/tree/select-audio-device))